Build for the web using the web.

 But just like the term “vanilla” which doesn’t sound super-exciting, the term “sprinkles” makes me think of those rainbow-colored sugary bits you sprinkle on your vanilla ice cream.
 I hate to admit this, but I don’t like rainbow sprinkles or vanilla ice cream. 😅

 So I started wondering what term I could use instead, and I thought of spices.
 Aha, now we’re talking!
-When cooking an exquiste entrée, you start from the basics using your core ingredients and then add spices along the way to take things to the next level.
+When cooking an exquisite entrée, you start from the basics using your core ingredients and then add spices along the way to take things to the next level.

-And that’s what I’ll be teaching here.
+And that’s what I’m teaching here.
 How to start building websites and applications from core ingredients and adding spices (complicated JavaScript, abstracted frameworks, ambitious build tools, etc.) only when and where they’re needed.
 Spices are wonderful when used in moderation, and not too many of them all at once.
 Just be careful you don’t let them overwhelm the main dish.

 So please, step right on in to THE SPICY WEB community and let’s stand together for a better, brighter future of the web and the people who make it.